wumm-project/wumm-project.github.io/HGG-Blog.md

 Russian, an English overview was published in the TDS 2019 Proceedings.
 At the TRIZ Developer Summit 2020 a first report about the state of affairs was given (also in Russian, an raw english translation is available within the WUMM project), a Webinar on the topic is just running.

-For more information see the [Ontology Project](Ontology "wikilink") in this github pages and also some [additional remarks](2020-10-20 "wikilink") from the point of view of Semantic technologies.
+For more information see the [Ontology Project](Ontology "wikilink") and the [Ontology Webinar](OntologyWebinar "wikilink") in this github pages and also some [additional remarks](2020-10-20 "wikilink") from the point of view of Semantic technologies.

 ## Oct.
 7, 2020: TRIZ and its German History